 Charlotte who personally takes care of guests was traveling when we visited Vivenda while Simon was visiting UK.
 We met John Gracias, the manager, who is an excellent host to this wonderful Goan property.
 He has been with Simon and Charlotte since the beginning of Vivenda dos Palhacos and plays an instrumental role supporting them.
 He showed us around the house and we loved having detailed conversations with him about the Goan way of living.
 He suggested some offbeat places to visit in Goa and helped us in planning the day.
 He smoothly manages the fifteen plus staff members that work in Vivenda dos Palhacos and treats everyone with respect just like his family.

 PIN THESE IMAGES

 If you want to be away from the herd of tourists visiting Goa each day or want a homely feel and yet want luxuries of a hotel, Vivenda dos Palhacos is the place for you.
-You can book Vivenda from their official website.
+You can book Vivenda from their official website or online portals below.